frank2889/lucy-world/docs/DEPLOYMENT-GUIDE.md

    This confirms search-result pages emit `noindex, nofollow` and the entitlements API keeps expiry metadata stable.
 6. (Optional) Create a git tag or archive for the release so you can trace what is live.

+7. **Run the CRO/UX acceptance pass** (new Oct 2025 ritual):

+    - Load the staging build in Chrome, Safari, and Edge at `/nl/` and ensure the hero defaults to Dutch language + Netherlands market.
+    - Execute searches on Google, Bing, and DuckDuckGo and confirm the loader animation, result drawer, and analytics events (`search_submitted`, `search_result_opened`) fire without blank screens.
+    - Trigger the first-search Premium overlay, sticky sidebar CTA, and `/pricing` page, verifying translations and CTA copy (`Upgrade`, `Koop AI-credits`) are localized.
+    - Open `/billing/credits` and `/billing/upgrade`; the former must surface localized credit packs via Stripe, the latter must redirect to `/pricing` (or open Stripe Checkout when configured).
+    - Capture any UX findings in `CHANGELOG.md` and update the relevant Markdown playbooks before shipping.

 ## 2. Ship code to the server

 **Preferred:** push to GitHub (or your chosen remote) and pull on the server.
 The webhook service (`webhook.py`) is built for this flow.